 Gillian Siddall - CPD Resource Officer

 Gillian is part of the Events and Awards team.
 She is responsible for the LIRG content on the VLE.
-Gillian is an Academic Librarian at the University of Northampton, supporting students and staff in the Faculty of Health and Society.
+Gillian is an Academic Librarian at the University of Northampton, supporting students and staff in the Faculty of Health, Education and Society.
 She enjoys her busy role, learning from the students and staff at the University.

 She graduated with an MA in Information and Library Management from Loughborough University.
 Gillian is also a chartered member of CILIP and a Fellow of the Higher Education Academy.